Araria district: Etymology

 During the British Raj, the area was under the administration of a British district collector and municipal commissioner, Alexander John Forbes (1807-1890) of East India Company.
 Forbes had a bungalow at the same location.
-Consequently the area was known as 'residential area' also abbreviated as 'R-area'.
+Consequently, the area was known as 'residential area' also abbreviated as 'R-area'.
 Over time, the name transformed to 'Araria' and the neighbouring subdivision came to be known as 'Forbesganj'.

 History

 Araria district is a part of the Mithila region.
 Mithila first gained prominence after being settled by Indo-Aryan peoples who established the Mithila Kingdom (also called Kingdom of the Videhas).

 During the late Vedic period (c.
 1100–500 BCE), Kingdom of the Videhas became one of the major political and cultural centers of South Asia, along with Kuru and Pañcāla.
 The kings of the Kingdom of the Videhas were called Janakas.
 The Mithila Kingdom was later incorporated into the Vajjika League, which had its capital in the city of Vaishali, which is also in Mithila.
-The territory of the present-day district became Araria sub-division of the erstwhile Purnia district in 1964.
+The territory of the district became Araria sub-division of the former Purnia district in 1964.
 Araria district was formed in January 1990 as one of the administrative districts of under Purnia Division.